pivot-access-ltd/bma-offline-docs/src/using-maas-in-an-air-gapped-environment.md

-Many MAAS users maintain their data centres in an air-gapped environment -- that is, one that does not have an external Internet connection.
+Many MAAS users maintain their data centres in an air-gapped environment that does not have an external Internet connection.
 MAAS runs well in this configuration, though keeping MAAS supplied with updates and images requires a bit of extra effort.

 There are essentially four things that must be available to an air-gapped MAAS for smooth operation: